|

 Most search engines treat plurals different from

 singular.
-A search for "wedding gift" returns different
+A search for "wedding gift" returns different results than

-results than "wedding gifts".
-If you have the resources,
+"wedding gifts".
+If you have the resources, optimize for both versions.

-then in most cases you'll pick the plural version, since
+If you optimize for only one, then in most cases you'll pick the plural

-that's more popular among users.
+version, since that's more popular among users.
 Likewise, make certain

 to optimize for variations of compound words.
-For
+For example, to Google,

-example, to Google, "web site" is different from
+"web site" is different from "website".

 Word order matters.
 A search for "personalized wedding

-gifts" returns a different set of results than "wedding
+gifts" returns a different set of results than "wedding gifts

-will be the most common term.
+variations.
+If not, pick what you think will be the most common term.

 Related articles